Chapter 5

 TEENS

-Symptoms generally begin to appear in the teenage years, especially in post-pubescent females.
-After puberty, female growth patterns and male growth patterns diverge, with females developing more of the tendency toward backward facial rotation, narrow midfaces, and retrusive mandibles.
+Symptoms generally begin to appear after puberty, especially in females, when female growth patterns and male growth patterns diverge, with females developing more of the tendency toward backward facial rotation, as seen below.

 The same growth trend towards mandibular retrognathia, on average, characterizes teens who develop TMJ disorder signs and symptoms (dotted line) compared with normals (solid line) on the left below, teens who show evidence of degenerative osseous remodeling of one or both TMJs (dotted line) compared with normals (solid line) in the middle illustration below, and also the one of two identical twins who developed TMJ disorder symptoms (dotted line) compared to her sister (solid line) on the right below.147